 The Tasmanian Liberal Government support has allowed for the upgrade of the centre, payroll tax relief, and provided relocation assistance for employees moving from interstate.

 Without this agreement, it was likely the call centre would have shut.

 “Not only were we able to secure the jobs of 240 people but the centre has expanded to cater for a wider range of capabilities and now employs around 300 people”.

 Whilst it is great news for local Tasmanians, lets not forget that Qantas closed down their call centres in Brisbane and Melbourne as well as relocated some of their call centre work to the cheaper cost base in New Zealand.

 Back in January 2015 Tasmania Premier announced an $11 million incentive package to keep its call centre operations in Glenorchy that was largely in the form of payroll tax relief and to support the relocation of other staff in interstate call centres to move to Tasmania.
 Qantas claimed that as a result of “fewer employees choosing to relocate than expected” it provided sufficient justification to continue to boost their call centre numbers in New Zealand.

 Unfortunately, Qantas has been progressively shifting more and more call centre jobs to overseas locations with the Hobart centre recently undergoing a further 60 job redundancies leaving approx 110 jobs in Hobart, well down from the 300 jobs promised.

 The Hobart Qantas call centre primarily handles calls from premium frequent flyers.

-General enquiries are now typically handled in New Zealand, with overflow calls and calls from Europe handled in South Africa.
+General enquiries are now typically handled in New Zealand, with overflow calls and calls from European countries handled in South Africa.

 There are also a couple of Qantas subsidiary brands such as Qantas Assure and Qantas Wines which are using Australian based call centres (Gosford NSW).